fedeghe/react-vtable/README.md

     onCellEnter: (e, { row, column }) => {},
     onCellLeave: (e, { row, column }) => {},

-    // when one of the cls.highlight is set by default the hovering styles will be applied only from the content, not by the header nor footer nor leftmost nor rightmost.
+    // when wun of the cls.highlight is set by default the hovering styles will be applied only on the content hoveing, not by the header nor footer nor leftmost nor rightmost.
 Those flags can enable that behaviour.
     onHeaderHighlight: false,
     onFooterHighlight: false,
     onLeftMostHighlight: false,
     onRightMostHighlight: false,

-    // if enabled will enable a event handler that on shift+arrowup|pageup and shift+arrowdown|pagedown will trigger a page scroll
+    // allows to enable a event handler that on shift+arrowup|pageup and shift+arrowdown|pagedown will trigger a full page scroll
     shiftPageScroll: true
     ```